DWoodhouse/DistributedSystemMusicPlayer/README.txt

 Here is how to make it play a song:

 1. Find a music file to play.
-IMPORTANT must be .wav filetype (.wav files are much larger than mp3) Links to the examples used within the program are here:
+IMPORTANT must be .wav filetype (.wav files are much larger than mp3) Links to the examples used within the program can be downloaded here:

 domslittlewebsite.com/bensound-summer.wav
 domslittlewebsite.com/UnknownBrain-Superhero.wav